thedarkwriter/courseware-lms-content/video/variables_templates_LVM.md

 ```

 I haven't yet done anything with the `$pasture_port` or `$default_character`
 variables.
+These are actually configuration options defined in Pasture's config
-To use these, I need a way to pass them into our configuration
+file, so to use these, I need a way to get them into that file.
+I'll also need
-file.
-I'll also need to pass the `$pasture_config_file` variable to my
-service unit file so the service will start my Pasture process with the
+to pass the `$pasture_config_file` variable to my service unit file so I can ensure
-configuration file I specify if I change it to something other than the default.
+that the service always knows where to find the right config file to load.

+To do this, I'll need to use templates.

 ## Templates